 2. The style of your home

+The style of your home can significantly affect what color you should paint your exterior siding.
 For example, a Victorian-style home looks best with light-colored siding, while a Craftsman home looks best with dark-colored siding.
 Ranch-style homes look good with both light and dark siding colors.

 3. The type of siding and material

 Different types of siding are available, such as vinyl, cedar wood, cement fiberboard, and aluminum.
-Each type of siding has its own set of pros and cons.
+Each type has its own set of pros and cons.
 So, to be more durable and look attractive, these should be colored accordingly.

 You should also consider how often you’ll have to paint your sides if you pick a new color.
 Some shades must be repainted more often than others because they fade in sunlight or get dirty more quickly.